EvaanChowdhry/bfc-cli/README.md

 ## Usage

 To use bfc-cli, you need to provide a string as an argument.
-For example, if you want to calculate how long it would take to brute-force the string "hello", you can run the command `bfc-cli hello`. bfc-cli will then output the estimated time in seconds, minutes, hours, days, years depending on how long it is.
+For example, if you want to calculate how long it would take to brute-force the string "hello", you can run the command `bfc hello`. bfc-cli will then output the estimated time in seconds, minutes, hours, days, years depending on how long it is.

 ## License